 STEP 1 Put on safety clothing (including an old long-sleeved shirt and leggings to protect your skin from TSP) and combine a half-cup of TSP with three quarts of hot (but not scorching) water in a gallon-size bucket, stirring with a stick.
 TSP acts as a degreaser as well as a heavy-duty cleaner, making it more successful than soap alone in removing persistent smoke stains and creosote.

-STEP 4 Using a dry scrub brush, scrub the sidewalls, back wall, and floor of the firebox (from the top down on the walls and from back to front on the firebox floor) to release dirt and soot.
+STEP 4 Using a dry scrub brush, scrub the sidewalls, back wall, and floor of the farebox (from the top down on the walls and from back to front on the farebox floor) to release dirt and soot.

-STEP 5 Using a hand vacuum or a vacuum hose, remove the dirt that accumulated on the firebox floor during scrubbing.
+STEP 5 Using a hand vacuum or a vacuum hose, remove the dirt that accumulated on the farebox floor during scrubbing.

-STEP 6 Soak a clean scrub brush in the TSP wash and scour the firebox from top to bottom, including the sidewalls, back wall, and floor, to remove creosote accumulation.
+STEP 6 Soak a clean scrub brush in the TSP wash and scour the farebox from top to bottom, including the sidewalls, back wall, and floor, to remove creosote accumulation.

-STEP 7 Wipe the cleaned portions of the firebox with a wet towel to remove the TSP solution, then dry these areas with dry rags and replace the grate/andirons.
+STEP 7 Wipe the cleaned portions of the farebox with a towel to remove the TSP solution, then dry these areas with dry rags and replace the grate/andirons.

 STEP 8 Soak a clean, soft sponge in the remaining TSP solution and apply it to the whole fireplace surround, being careful to moisten both the stone and the grout.
 Allow the solution to sit for five minutes.

-STEP 9 Scrub the fireplace surround from top to bottom using a scrub brush to remove dirt and soot.
+STEP 9 Scrub the fireplace surround from top to bottom needing a scrub brush to remove dirt and soot.